petru-braha/YP-compiler/README.md

 ### enconding of the values

 - adding to union those types
-- store values of textual constants
+- store type, values as std::string for each variable name
+- synopsis for a function is an array of objects/variables

 ### standard methods